Wars of the Roses: Lincoln's rebellion

 Around this time, a Yorkist-sympathising priest by the name of Richard Symonds had noticed a striking similarity between a young boy, Lambert Simnel, and Richard of Shrewsbury, one of the Princes in the Tower, and began tutoring the boy in the manners of the royal court, perhaps hoping to put forth Simnel as an impostor Prince Richard.
-The rumour spread that Edward IV's children were still alive, however, the false report of the death of the imprisoned Earl of Warwick changed the impersonation, who was roughly the same age as Simnel.
+The rumour spread that Edward IV's children were still alive, however, the false report of the death of the imprisoned Earl of Warwick, who was roughly the same age as Simnel, changed the impersonation.
 John de la Pole, 1st Earl of Lincoln, who himself had a claim on the throne as a Plantagenet descendant and Richard III's nephew, left the royal court on 19 March 1487 for Burgundy to capitalise on the rumours.
 His aunt, Margaret, Duchess of Burgundy provided him with financial and military support.
 The Yorkist exiles sailed for Ireland, where the Yorkist cause was popular, to gather support.
 Simnel was proclaimed King Edward VI in Dublin despite Henry's efforts to quell the rumours, which included parading the real Earl of Warwick through the streets of London.
 While nominally supporting the impostor king, Lincoln likely saw the whole affair as an opportunity to claim the throne for himself.

 Lincoln had no intention of remaining in Ireland, and with Simnel, 2,000 German mercenaries and an additional large host of Irish troops, landed on Piel Island in Lancashire and proceeded to march on York.
 Though the Yorkist march avoided Henry's main army, they were repeatedly harassed by Tudor cavalry under Sir Edward Woodville.
 While Henry's army was outnumbered, they were far better equipped than the Yorkists, and Henry's two principal commanders, Jasper Tudor and John de Vere, 13th Earl of Oxford, were more experienced than any of the Yorkist leaders.
 The two armies met in battle at Stoke Field on 16 June 1487, and resulted in the destruction of the Yorkist force.
 The Earl of Lincoln was killed in the fighting, while the Viscount Lovell disappeared, likely to Scotland.
 Henry pardoned the young Simnel, likely recognising he was merely a puppet in the hands of adults, and put him to work in the royal kitchens as a spit-turner.
 Simnel later became a falconer, and died around 1534.
 Henry persuaded the Pope to excommunicate the Irish clergy who supported the revolt, and had Symonds imprisoned, but not executed.
 Stoke Field proved to be the last military engagement of the Wars of the Roses.